-Enhanced State Model for Ethernet and SONET/SDH Ports
+Administrative and Service States with Soak Time for Ethernet and SONET/SDH Ports

-The CE-100T-8 supports the Enhanced State Model (ESM) for the Ethernet ports, as well as for the SONET/SDH circuit.
-For more information about the ESM, see the "Enhanced State Model" appendix in the ONS 15454 SONET Reference Manual or the ONS 15454 SDH Reference Manual.
+The CE-100T-8 card supports the administrative and service states for the Ethernet ports and the SONET/SDH circuit.
+For more information about card and circuit service states, refer to the "Administrative and Service States" appendix in the Cisco ONS 15454 Reference Manual or the Cisco ONS 15454 SDH Reference Manual.